UtpalKant/node-express-mongoose/README.md

 3. http://localhost:8080/api/getpost
 4. http://localhost:8080/admin/users

+API's are protected & hence require bearer token in Headers as "Authorization".

 NOTE: By default user with id: 1, 2, 3 will be set as admin, others will be simple users.